SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/98-create-streamlit-app.md

 ![image.png](./streamlit-v2-example.png)
 </p>

-2. In _project-fork_, modify line 8 in the file `jupyter_noteboox_config.py`to the path to your python entry file for Streamlit within your Renku 2.0 project ( e.g. `work/name-fork-project/helloworld.py` or `work/main-project-repository/streamlit/app.py` or `work/repository-2/app.py` )
+2. In _project-fork_, modify line 8 in the file `jupyter_noteboox_config.py`to the path to your python entry file for Streamlit within your project ( e.g. `work/name-fork-project/helloworld.py` or `work/main-project-repository/streamlit/app.py` or `work/repository-2/app.py` )

    ⚠️ Do not forget to add `work/` at the beginning of the path !